 GeneCards Summary for CDK1 Gene

 CDK1 (Cyclin-Dependent Kinase 1) is a Protein Coding gene.
-Diseases associated with CDK1 include alzheimer disease-2 and retinal cancer.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with CDK1 include Breast Cancer and Prostate Cancer.
+Among its related pathways are Cell Cycle Checkpoints and FOXM1 transcription factor network.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK4.

 UniProtKB/Swiss-Prot for CDK1 Gene